beuted/typescript-workshop/03-lets-type/README.md

 # Let's type

 We're going to have quick overview of the typing system.
-Look at

-//TODO
-//TODO
-//TODO

-You can have a look at the typescript doc on [Basic Types](https://www.typescriptlang.org/docs/handbook/basic-types.html) and [Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html)
+> You can have a look at the typescript doc on [Basic Types](https://www.typescriptlang.org/docs/handbook/basic-types.html) and [Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html)

 ## Syntax